BoykaFramework/boyka-framework/website/docs/framework-docs/getting-started/quickstart.md

 It is recommended to use IntelliJ IDEA for writing your test.
 :::

-When you open the newly created project in IntelliJ, first do Maven refresh in the Maven Tab, Then build the project from the `Build` menu, when prompted to `Enable Lombok Annotation processing`, click on that button.
-That's it!
+Open the newly created project in IntelliJ IDE and do a Maven refresh using the `Maven Tab`.
+Next, build the project using the `Build menu`, when prompted `Enable Lombok Annotation Processing`, click to enable it.

 :::tip
-If you had selected to generate sample tests option in the `boyka init` command execution, then you can refer to the tests, how it is structured and what methods are being used, and create your own tests.
+If the project is set using Boyka CLI assistant and the sample tests have been generated, refer those tests for code walkthrough and write your own tests using it as an example.
 :::

 ## 💪 Using manual approach